-Surviving health care reform is a significant challenge for critical access hospitals in Texas.
+Surviving health care reform is a significant challenge for the 87 Critical Access Hospitals in Texas.
 Several CAHs nationwide have had to close their doors in recent years due to the changing health care environment, and the survival of these facilities will depend highly on their ability to improve quality outcomes.
-A new initiative from the Texas Hospital Association Foundation in partnership with the Texas A&M Health Science Center Rural and Community Health Institute and funded by the Texas Department of Agriculture’s State Office of Rural Health will help CAHs do just that.
+The Texas Hospital Association Foundation’s CAH-QI initiative works in partnership with the Texas A&M Health Science Center Rural and Community Health Institute and is funded by the Texas Department of Agriculture’s State Office of Rural Health.

 BOOTCAMPS are conducted annually and are designed to meet the educational needs of nurses, quality leaders, and infection prevention staff in critical access hospitals across Texas.

 Funding is provided by the State Office of Rural Health Flex Program.

 Check out our previous offerings below and stay tuned for registration details for 2024 Bootcamps!